ACCA TRE Pathway Frequently Asked Questions

 - We encourage you to register your interest before making your application.

-- The Five Reflective Eessay questions for the November diet are available from 1 August until 27 October 2017.
+- The Five Reflective Essay questions for the May diet are available until 17 May 2019.

 - Do allow time for your sponsors to complete their application forms as they need to see your written reflective essays before you submit them to ICAS.

 - Late submissions will not be processed.
 If any part of your submission reaches us after the 4pm deadline it will not be processed.
 To avoid disappointment, it is best to ensure your submission reaches us no later than one full week before the deadline.

 12. Who are the sponsors and what do they do?